itssahu/Air-Quality-Analysis-/README.md

 ## Motivation

-With rising urbanization, air quality has become a pressing issue.
 This project demonstrates how to:
 - **Calculate and analyze the Air Quality Index (AQI) based on pollutant concentrations.**
 - **Examine the distribution of AQI categories to understand the prevalence of different air quality conditions.**
 - **Investigate hourly trends in AQI to identify patterns and peak pollution hours.**